 Dr George Miller

-Dr George Miller is considered the Statesman of Australian film and accepted the role of inaugural patron of the Australian Film Institute in 2001.
+Dr George Miller is considered the Statesman of Australian film and accepted the role of inaugural patron of the Australian Academy of Cinema and Television Arts in 2001.
 As a producer, director and writer, Dr Miller's credits include multi-award winning films such as HAPPY FEET, MAD MAX, BABE, DEAD CALM, THE YEAR MY VOICE BROKE and LORENZO’S OIL.
-Dr Miller's production company, Kennedy Miller, has won more than 25 AFI Awards, in addition to various international awards including Oscars® and Golden Globes.
+Dr Miller's production company, Kennedy Miller, has won more than 25 AACTA Awards, in addition to various international awards including Oscars® and Golden Globes.
 He is the recipient of the Chauvel Award, the AFI Raymond Longford Award and the Order of Australia for distinguished service to Australian cinema.
 He is also the Chairman of the Byron Kennedy Award, which is presented in association with the AACTA and recognises emerging innovators in the film and television industries.

 AFI AWARD CREDITS